 The council meets every other month, 6 times per year for 2 hours in the evening.
 Agendas are typically shaped by requests by hospital staff members, providers, researchers, as well as health care professionals from outside organizations.
-Areas of focus include new hospital initiatives, marketing materials, policies, research projects, patient and family support protocols, communication strategies, and other initiatives.
+Areas of focus include new hospital initiatives, marketing materials, policies, patient-facing IT enhancements, research projects, patient and family support protocols, communication strategies, and other initiatives.